Cymbidium suave: Taxonomy and naming

 Cymbidium suave was first formally described in 1810 by Robert Brown who published the description in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (suave) is a Latin word meaning "sweet".

 Distribution and habitat

-The snake orchid grows in woodland and forest in the hollows of old trees or in fallen, decaying trees.
+Snake orchid grows in woodland and forest in the hollows of old trees or in fallen, decaying trees.
 It occurs between Cooktown in Queensland and Bega in New South Wales and as far inland as Tamworth.